Craig’s Crimson Cherry Tree ™

 Site and Soil: Cherries like 1/2 day to full sun and well-drained soil.

-Rootstock Description: Standard rootstock for sweet cherries.
+Rootstock Description: Mazzard is a standard rootstock for sweet cherries.
 Vigorous, more tolerant of wet soils than Mahaleb (but good drainage still required).
 Resistant to root-knot nematodes and oak-root fungus.

 Pollination Requirements: Self-fertile, will benefit from cross-pollination with another Sweet Cherry variety.